aut0maticjack/lazyweb/Boot-to-DOSBox.md

     dosbox

 This will look like messy text so type `EXIT` and press **Enter**.
 If that doesn't work try **Ctrl+c**.
 Use **Ctrl+l** (lowercase L) to clear the terminal.
-If the terminal is still messed up, log out with **Ctrl+d** and log back in.
+If the terminal is still messed up, log out with **Ctrl+d** and log back in or just reboot with `sudo reboot`.

 To run DOSBox in text mode (without X), we need to use the SDL from RetroPie which is patched to allow hardware scaling on the framebuffer.

-We're going to follow RetroPie's [Ubuntu x86 Tutorial](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroPie-Ubuntu-16.04-LTS-x86-Flavor) but just install RetroPie's DOSBox, which will install the required SDL.
+We're going to follow part of RetroPie's [Ubuntu x86 Tutorial](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroPie-Ubuntu-16.04-LTS-x86-Flavor) but just install RetroPie's DOSBox, which will install the required SDL.
 We won't install full RetroPie.
 We won't use use RetroPie's newer DOSBox-SVN.

 Install requirements: